Getting Aggressive With Complementary Colors

-Way back in Insight 14 (from almost a year ago) I showed you a technique that a client of mine who is a classical painter introduced me to – The 3 Band Technique.
+Way, way back in Insight 014 (from when we launched Mixing Light) you learned a technique that a client of mine who is a classical painter introduced me to: The 3 Band Technique.
 Essentially this technique uses three separate linear Power Windows in DaVinci Resolve to create three bands of tonality in the image.

 By using the 3 Band Technique you can quickly make a flat and otherwise dull image more exciting and more dynamic.

 I use the 3 Band Technique mainly for creating zones of localized contrast, but there are times when I want to be more aggressive with color.
 Enter the Double Side Technique – a close cousin of the 3 Band Technique.